Hey Kids (Start Here)

 They won’t.

-They can’t because they’re him; this is a duplicate he’s lived with and will always live with, always; it’s their strange and small collective in a neural carbon copy.
+They can’t because they’re him; they are a duplicate he’s lived with and will always live with, always; it’s their strange and small collective in a neural carbon copy.
 It must be.
 The fragment of the mind with which he drifted had tried to kill him, tried to claim him, a brisance of the brain that had burned his nervous system to a blue-edged blur he only half remembers.
 It must be, because if the kids in his head were anything other than a memory of undead kaiju, they’d have found a way to murder him by now.

 They’d fling him off this Wall.